FarmYard-Gaming/FarmYard-Gaming/README.md

-- 👋 Hi, I’m @FarmYard-Gaming
+- 👋 Hi, I’m @FarmYard-Gaming.
 - 👀 I’m interested in... lots of things.
+Computers, consoles, printers (don't ask), the like.
-- 🌱 I’m currently learning to code in Python.
+- 🌱 I’m currently planning to learn how to code in Python.
 - 💞️ I’m looking to collaborate on: N/A.
 - 📫 How to reach me: via Twitter, @FarmYard_Gaming.